Back to all

 Real-World Applications:

-• Fraud detection systems
+• Fraud detection and transaction anomaly alerts

-• Intelligent document processing
+• Intelligent document classification and extraction

-• Predictive analytics for cash flow
+• Predictive analytics for cash flow forecasting

-• Smart expense categorization
+• Smart expense categorization based on behavior

-• Pattern recognition in financial statements
+• Pattern recognition in complex financial statements

 Third Generation: Deep Learning AI (Late 2010s)